Seagate/TCGstorageAPI/README.md

 Install boost:

-`sudo yum install epel-release`
+`sudo yum -y install boost-python`

-`sudo yum install boost-python36-devel.x86_64`
+`sudo yum -y install boost-devel`

 Install gnutls:

 `sudo yum -y install gnutls-devel`

-Install python3-extensions:
+Install Python-extensions:

-`sudo yum -y install python3-devel`
+`sudo yum -y install python-devel`

-Install rpm build package

- `sudo yum install rpm-build`
+Download and install pip:

+`curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+`python get-pip.py`

-Change directory to tcgstorageapi and download the package dependencies:
+Download the python dependencies:

- `pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 ##### Ubuntu 18.04

 Start by updating package index

 `sudo apt-get update`

-Install python3 and pip:
+Install python2.7 and pip:

-`sudo apt install python3`
+`sudo apt install python2.7-minimal`

-`sudo apt install python3-pip`
+`sudo apt-get install python-pip`

 Install python extensions:

-`sudo apt-get install -y --no-install-recommends python3-all python3-all-dev`
+`sudo apt-get install -y --no-install-recommends python-all python-all-dev`

 Install gnutls:

 `sudo apt-get install libgnutls28-dev`

  Install Boost-Python:

  `sudo apt-get install libboost-all-dev`

 Change directory to tcgstorageapi and download the package dependencies:

 `pip3 install --no-cache-dir -r requirements.txt`

 ### Building

 #### Linux

 ##### CentOS 7

 From the terminal, change directory to tcgstorageapi.

-Run the command "python3 setup.py opensea" to build the openseachest libraries.
-After the command completes, run "python3 setup.py bdist_rpm" to build an rpm distro.
+Run the command "python setup.py opensea" to build the openseachest libraries.
+After the command completes, run "python setup.py bdist_rpm" to build an rpm distro.

-##### Ubuntu 18.04
+#### Ubuntu 18.04

 From the terminal, change directory to tcgstorageapi.

-Run the command "python3 setup.py opensea" to build the openseachest libraries.
-After the command completes, run "python3 setup.py build" to build the library.
+Run the command "python setup.py opensea" to build the openseachest libraries.
+After the command completes, run "python setup.py build" to build the library.

 ### Installation

-#### Centos 7
+#### CentOS

-From the tcgstorageapi directory, run "yum install -y  dist/TCGstorageAPI-*.x86_64.rpm" to install the built python3 package.
+From the tcgstorageapi directory, run "yum install -y  dist/TCGstorageAPI-*.x86_64.rpm" to install the built python package.

-#### Ubuntu 18.04
+#### Ubuntu

-Change directory to build/lib.linux-x86_64-3.6.
-Copy TCGstorageAPI directory to /usr/local/lib/python3/dist-packages/.
+Change directory to build/lib.linux-x86_64-2.7.
+Copy TCGstorageAPI directory to /usr/local/lib/python2.7/site-packages/.

 On linux systems, to allow the security commands to reach the SATA drives, set the below flag value to 1:

 /sys/module/libata/parameters/allow_tpm

-**Alternatively, the package can be built and installed using the Dockerfile**.
+**Alternatively, the package can be built and installed using the Dockerfile.**

-### Docker for CentOS
+### Docker for Linux

-To build the docker image from a Dockerfile, from the tcgstorageapi directory run the command as root "sudo docker build -f docker/(OS flavor)/(OS version)/docker-file-name -t docker-image-name ."
+To build the docker image from a Dockerfile, enter the tcgstorageapi directory and run the command as root "sudo docker build -f docker/(OS flavor)/(OS version)/docker-file-name -t docker-image-name ."

-Example: sudo docker build -f docker/CENTOS/7/Dockerfile -t tcgstorageapi-centos .
+Example: `sudo docker build -f docker/CENTOS/7/Dockerfile -t tcgstorageapi-centos .`

 The docker container needs to be run in the privileged mode since you are accessing the device.
 To run the docker container, run the following command "sudo docker run -it --privileged docker-image-name /bin/bash".
 A new bash shell should appear indicating the running container, you can run the sedcfg.py script from the bash.

-Example: sudo docker run -it --privileged tcgstorageapi-centos /bin/bash
+Example: `sudo docker run -it --privileged tcgstorageapi-centos /bin/bash`

 ### Example

 Look in the samples directory and run the script sample_cli.py.

 WARNING: the credentials for the Admin and Users are hardcoded in the example and should be changed!

 The API can support key managers.

 The example currently works with 2 bands (TCG Ranges).

 The example script must be run as Administrator/root.